Autonomous implementation of thermodynamic cycles at the nanoscale

 To answer it, we estimate the number $N$ of electrons contributing to the transport in the `bias window' $\Delta E \equiv eV$.
-The electrostatic energy of the dot is $E_D = (eN)^2/(2C)$, where $C \approx 4\pi \epsilon_0 d$ is the self capacitance of the dot mounted on the nanopillar with diameter $d$~\footnote{This is a simplified estimate, which we believe to be sufficient for our present purposes~\cite{NazarovBlanterBook2009}.
+The electrostatic energy of the dot is $E_D = (eN)^2/(2C)$, where $C \approx 4\pi \epsilon_0 d$ is the self capacitance of the dot mounted on the nanopillar with diameter $d$~\footnote{This is a simplified estimate, which we believe to be sufficient for our purposes~\cite{NazarovBlanterBook2009}.
 Determining the exact electrostatic energy of a quantum dot is quite complicated, see, e.g., Ref.~\cite{RanjanEtAlPRB2002}}.
-From $\Delta E = E_D$ we obtain $N^2 \approx 3.5\cdot 10^{10}\cdot d/$m for the parameters stated in the SM.
+Equating $\Delta E = E_D$, we obtain $N^2 \approx 3.5\cdot 10^{10}\cdot d/$m for our parameter choice.
 For $N = 1$ (the case considered here), this requires a nanopillar with a diameter of 30~pm.
-This is smaller than the radius of a Hydrogen atom and impossible to fabricate.
+This is smaller than the radius of a hydrogen atom and impossible to fabricate.
 Hence, we assume a diameter of 5~nm for stability reasons, which is optimistic compared to experimental values of $d = 60$~nm~\cite{KimQinBlickNJP2010}\footnote{For a 60~nm pillar, our estimate predicts $N\approx 45$ electrons.
 Given the simplicity of our estimate, this matches well the reported 100 electrons shuttled per cycle in Ref.~\cite{KimQinBlickNJP2010} if one takes into account that this experiment was done at room temperature whereas we assumed $T =1$~K. }.
 Then, we obtain the estimate $N\approx 13$.
-We conclude that an autonomous implementation of a thermodynamic cycle with a single-electron working medium seems experimentally \emph{impossible}, but $N\gtrsim 10$ electrons could be sufficient.
+We conclude that an autonomous implementation of a thermodynamic cycle with a single-electron working medium seems experimentally \emph{impossible}, but $N\gtrsim 10$ electrons could suffice.

-It seems that this conclusion also remains if the experimental platform changes.
-For a 20~nm gold-nanoparticle-shuttle, shuttling above a voltage of 3~V with $\approx 20$ electrons was reported~\cite{MoskalenkoEtAlPRB2009}.
-This matches well our estimate.
+Our conclusions seem to remain for other experimental platforms~\footnote{An early experiment~\cite{AyariEtAlNL2007} with nanowires of $20-400$~nm diameter reports self-oscillations for voltages around $V\gtrsim 100$~V with $N\approx50.000$ electrons (indirectly inferred by assuming a shuttling period of $15~\mu$s).
+In Refs.~\cite{MoskalenkoEtAlPRB2009, MoskalenkoEtAlNanoTech2009} for a 20~nm gold-nanoparticle-shuttle, shuttling above a voltage of 3~V with $\approx 20$ electrons was reported, which matches well our estimate.
+Finally, Ref.~\cite{KoenigWeigAPL2012} uses a gold island with size $35\times270\times40$~nm to shuttle $N\approx200$ electrons per cycle above a threshold voltage $V\gtrsim 5$~V.}, but a recent experiment~\cite{WenEtAlNP2020} reports sustained oscillations of a suspended carbon nanotube for $N=1$ electron.
+However, in view of our Fig.~\ref{fig sketch}, the nanotube oscillates \emph{vertically} (i.e., up--down instead of left--right), which makes the identification of \emph{strokes} unclear.
+Nevertheless, it remains an intriguing question whether the nanotube acts like an ideal work reservoir.